tamu-edu-students/GEOG-YifanYang-GEOG678/Project/README.md

 Feature Overview:

-Our webmap uses Leaflet JS with an OpenStreetMap basemap to implement our map.The map uses 4 feature layers from that were manually collected and uploaded using ArcGIS.
+Our webmap uses Leaflet JS with an OpenStreetMap basemap to implement our map.
+The map uses 4 feature layers that were manually collected and uploaded using ArcGIS Field Maps and ArcGIS Online.
 They include 4 safety categories:

 * Emergency Phone Boxes
 * Security Cameras
 * High Foot Traffic Routes
 * Poorly Lit Areas

+In terms of Features we've added:

+* A search Box to find specific locations
+* Popups that show the attribute details of markers
+* A legend with custom icons
-In terms of Features we've added the search feature that allows you to find the location as well as popups that show the attribute details of markers.
-We've implemented custom icons.
-We've also implemented layer control so the user can toggle visibility of each safety layer As well as a legend.
+* Layer control that allows the user to toggle visibility of each safety layer

-* 🗺️ Leaflet Basemap
-Interactive map using OpenStreetMap tiles

-* 📌 ArcGIS Feature Layers
-4 feature layers for safety categories (call boxes, lighting, cameras, etc)

-* 🧭 Geocoder
-Allows address/place search and zoom

-* 🔍 Popups
-Clickable map markers show full feature attribute details

-* 🧊 Custom Icons
-Unique icon per layer (emergency, camera, lighting, pedestrian)

-* 🌈 Layer Styling
-Colored markers & styles based on layer purpose

-* 📜 Layer Control
-Toggle visibility of each safety layer

-* 🖼️ Legend
-Explanation of icon meanings

 ## Final Map